FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: WORKSHOPS WITH A PROOF-OF-CONCEPT

-For the incline dumbbell fly, \textit{r1} supported the execution phase by guiding the elbow from a folded to a straightened position, and \textit{r3} reinforced the completion phase posture by maintaining upright torso alignment.
-Strap \textit{r4} provided feedback on the folding limit of the elbow, preventing unsafe flexion and indicating the appropriate end-point of elbow bend.
-In parallel, \textit{l1} offered progressive resistance throughout the motion, ensuring a smooth and safe trajectory of the arms.
-In the lateral raise, \textit{r2} regulated the arm elevation phase by linking torso and shoulder movement, while \textit{r4} again controlled elbow flexion, restricting collapse and guiding the fold to its safe range.
+For the incline dumbbell fly, \textit{r1} constrained elbow extension as the arms transitioned from folded to straightened positions, while \textit{r3} supported upright torso alignment during the hold phase.
+Strap \textit{r4} applied opposing feedback near the folding limit of the elbows, making excessive flexion difficult and indicating a boundary for elbow movement.
+In parallel, \textit{l1} offered guiding progressive resistance throughout the movement phases, helping participants remain aware of arm trajectory within the intended movement plane relative to the body.

+In the lateral raise, \textit{r2} regulated arm elevation by linking the torso and shoulder, while \textit{r4} again constrained elbow flexion, limiting collapse and signaling acceptable movement ranges.